 When working with arrays, prefer accessing elements in column-major order (the default in Julia) to maximize spatial locality.
 This allows the CPU to prefetch data more effectively.

-You can see how summing up values across the first (column) dimension is much faster than summing across rows:
+You can see how summing up values across the first (column) dimension is much faster than summing across rows, because column-major storage keeps column elements contiguous in memory:

 In contrast to the prior example, a row-major memory layout would have the associated data stored in memory as: